Bathroom plants that absorb moisture

 You might like to read:

-As much as we love to rely entirely on indoor plants to absorb the moisture, is best to check regularly the humidity level with a hygrometer.
+A good advice is to not rely entire on indoor plants to absorb the moisture excess; is best to check regularly the humidity level with a hygrometer.
 Depends of how big is your house, you might need a plant in each room, to achieve the best results in keeping your place free of damp and fungi.